-From menstrual irregularities to excess weight gain, women report that it’s apparent keto is messing with their hormones.
+From menstrual irregularities to excess weight gain, it can seem like keto is messing with female hormones.
 But are these problems really a result of ketosis or is it something else?
 The short answer is that, yes, ketosis can affect female hormones.
 The long answer is that much of it depends on your health and eating patterns.
 There are also ways to troubleshoot ketosis for women so you can safely reap all the benefits of keto.

 In this article, we explain how ketosis affects female hormones and women's health in general.
-We also explain what else in your keto journey can cause hormonal problems and give you some tips to troubleshoot ketosis for women.
+We also explain what else in your keto journey can cause hormonal problems and offer some tips to troubleshoot ketosis for women.

 When your body is not getting enough glucose to make energy, it starts to burn fats instead.
 The result of this is a buildup of molecules called ketones.
 Having more ketones in your body is known as ketosis.
 The mitochondria in your liver produce these ketones mostly to fuel your brain.
 But even your muscles and heart can run on ketones when necessary.

 Evolution designed ketosis to help us thrive in times of starvation.
 Luckily, you don’t need to starve to get into ketosis.
-Researchers discovered a long time ago that simply restricting carbs to below 50 grams per day is enough to put you in this metabolic state.
+A long time ago, researchers discovered that simply restricting carbs to below 50 grams per day is enough to put you in this metabolic state .
 This is at the core of ketogenic diets along with a higher fat intake to keep you feeling full and energized.